We answer these important questions in this post:

 Planks and plank variations (such as lifting a leg, extending an arm or doing side planks while keeping good form), are simple but excellent exercises for core strength.
 Juniors will likely start with no more than 5-10 seconds of planks, advancing to a minute or more at a time.

 These are another great core and rotational exercise.
 The body and legs should form a V shape.
-Start without a ball until strong enough to maintain good form while using a ball.
-Progress to rotating to touch a medicine ball on each side of the body.
+Start without a ball until strong enough to maintain good form while using a light weight medicine ball.
+Progress to rotating to touch the ball on each side of the body.
 At first it may be difficult for juniors to do the V-sit with feet elevated off the floor.
 If so, start with the feet on the floor.

 Progress to a V-sit with a medicine ball and keeping the feet elevated a few inches, as pictured below.